auth0-blog/secure-grpc-dotnet/README.md

 To run the `CreditRatingService` application:

 1. Move to the `CreditRatingService` folder
+2. Fill the `appsettings.json` file with the registered API parameters from Auth0
-2. Type `dotnet run` in a terminal window
+3. Type `dotnet run` in a terminal window

 To run the `CreditRatingClient` application:

 1. Move to the `CreditRatingClient` folder
+2. Fill the `appsettings.json` file with the registered M2M Application parameters from Auth0
-2. Type `dotnet run` in a terminal window
+3. Type `dotnet run` in a terminal window